Tucker tensor factor models: matricization and mode-wise PCA estimation: Real data analysis

-Besides the visualization, we also evaluate the performance of the tensor reconstruction numerically by the following reconstruction error (RE) \beqrs RE=\frac{\|\hat{\mathcal{X}}-\mathcal{X}\|_F} {\|\mathcal{X}\|_F}, \eeqrs where $\mathcal{X}\in\mR^{20\times 64\times 64\times 10000}$ is the 4th-order tensor, mode-$4$ slices of which are the tensor observations.
-The results of intra sample RE is reported in the first row of Table \ref{MM}.
-We can see that, the proposed three approaches are competitive and outperform iTIPUP(1) method in the RE merit.
-Furthermore, we also report the computation time of above methods in the second row of Table \ref{MM}.
-The computation time of PmoPCA estimation starts from using moPCA as projected matrices in representation (\ref{Y_td1}), and that of IPmoPCA estimation starts from using moPCA as initial estimators in representation (\ref{Y_td2}).
-We can see that the proposed three approaches are much faster than iTIPUP(1) method.
-Note that, the computation time for PmoPCA and IPmoPCA are computed by using moPCA as projected matrices and initial estimators respectively.
+\textbf{\textit{Tensor reconstruction}} We evaluate the performance of the tensor reconstruction numerically by the following reconstruction error (RE) \beqrs RE=\frac{\|\hat{\mathcal{X}}-\mathcal{X}\|_F} {\|\mathcal{X}\|_F}, \eeqrs where $\mathcal{X}\in\mR^{20\times 64\times 64\times 10000}$ is the $4$th-order tensor, mode-$4$ slices of which are the tensor observations.
+The results of intra-sample RE are reported in the first row of Table \ref{MM}.
+We can see that, the proposed three approaches are competitive and outperform iTIPUP(1) and {PROJ} methods in the RE merit.
+Furthermore, we also report the computation time of the above methods in the second row of Table \ref{MM}.
+The computation time of PmoPCA estimation starts from using moPCA as projected matrices, and that of IPmoPCA estimation starts from using moPCA as initial estimators.
+We can see that the proposed three approaches are much faster than iTIPUP(1) and {PROJ}.